Exact simulation scheme for the Ornstein-Uhlenbeck driven stochastic volatility model with the Karhunen-Lo\`eve expansions: Introduction

-The contribution of this study to the OUSV model simulation is compared to that of \citet{glasserman2011gamma} to the \citet{heston1993closed} model simulation.
-By expressing the integrated variance under the Heston model with the infinite series of gamma random variates, \citet{glasserman2011gamma} circumvented the computationally expensive transform inversion\footnote{The gamma expansion algorithm has been further simplified by \citet{choi2024heston}.} in the original exact simulation scheme of \citet{broadie2006mcheston}.
+The contribution of this study to the OUSV model simulation is compared to those of \citep{glasserman2011gamma,choi2024heston} to the \citet{heston1993closed} model simulation.
+By expressing the integrated variance under the Heston model with the infinite series of gamma random variables, \citep{glasserman2011gamma} circumvented the computationally expensive transform inversion in the original exact simulation scheme of \citep{broadie2006mcheston}.
+The gamma expansion algorithm has been further simplified by \citep{choi2024heston}.

 The remainder of this paper is organized as follows.
 In Section~\ref{s:model}, we introduce the OUSV model and its analytical properties.
 In Section~\ref{s:kl}, we express the volatility path with the KL expansions.
 In Section~\ref{s:new} and \ref{s:num}, we present the new simulation scheme and its numerical tests, respectively.
 Finally, we conclude this paper in Section~\ref{s:conc}.